Can UW-Madison alumni or past employees access the library’s electronic resources?

 Yes, you may be happy with the many benefits of WAA membership.
-While you will not be able to access all of the library’s electronic resources the three databases of Project Muse, Sage Journals and Proquest ABI/INFORM may serve your needs.
+While you will not be able to access all of the library’s electronic resources the Project Muse and Proquest ABI/INFORM databases may serve your needs.
 More information about these databases as well as WAA membership is available at their Online UW-Madison Library Access page.

-In addition, you may request up to 3 items per week (articles or book chapters) with the caveat that UW-Madison libraries must own a print copy due to licensing restrictions.
+In addition, you may request up to three items per week (articles or book chapters) with the caveat that UW-Madison libraries must own a print copy due to licensing restrictions.

 I’ve heard campus library borrowing cards may give me access to electronic resources.
 Is this true?